 The risk of life-threatening respiratory depression is also higher in elderly, frail, or debilitated patients, in patients with existing impairment of respiratory function, in those suffering from conditions accompanied by hypoxia or hypercapnia (e.g. chronic obstructive pulmonary disease; asthma), when even moderate therapeutic doses may significantly decrease pulmonary ventilation and in patients with hepatic and renal impairment.
-Morphine should therefore be used only in patients for whom its use is judged to be essential, with extreme caution and close monitoring (see section 4.2 Dose and Method of Administration).
-The use of opioids is contraindicated in patients with severe respiratory disease, acute respiratory disease and respiratory depression (see section 4.3 Contraindications).
+Morphine should therefore be used only in patients for whom its use is judged to be essential, with extreme caution and close monitoring (see section 4.2).
+The use of opioids is contraindicated in patients with severe respiratory disease, acute respiratory disease and respiratory depression (see section 4.3).